 My personal stash

 How I care for Air Plants is oh so simple.
-The light is bright and they receive an hour or two of direct morning sun.
+The light is bright and they receive an hour or two of the direct morning sun.
 I live seven blocks from the ocean so there is usually a bit of a breeze which is good because they need adequate air circulation.
 If there is no morning fog then I mist them once a week.
-And, once a month they go into a pail for an overnight soaking – that’s it on the watering instructions.
-They are very slow growing and apparently fertilizing them will speed up the growth process a bit (not much though) and encourage a bit of flowering.
-They are not sold and collected for they extravagant flower displays however!

 A few of mine getting their monthly bath